-It is Micon's opinion that the logging and sampling protocols used by PC Gold at the Pickle Crow project conform to conventional industry standard ones and to what are generally regarded as best practices.
+It is Micon's opinion that the logging and sampling protocols used by First Mining and PC Gold at the Pickle Crow project conform to conventional industry standards and to what are generally regarded as best practices.
 Micon is confident that the system is appropriate for the collection of a database suitable for the estimation of an NI 43-101 compliant mineral resource estimate.

-13.0 SAMPLE PREPARATION, ANALYSES AND SECURITY
+11.0 SAMPLE PREPARATION, ANALYSES AND SECURITY